-R 339.205a Mixed martial arts cage; dimensions and construction.
+R 339.205a Mixed martial arts ring; dimensions and construction.

 Rule 205a.
-(1) A promoter shall ensure that a mixed martial arts cage meets all of the following requirements:
+(1) A promoter shall ensure that a mixed martial arts ring meets all of the following requirements:

-- (a) The cage canvas must be no smaller than 18 by 18 feet and no larger than 32 by 32 feet. - (b) Two sides opposite of each other must have a designated color.
-One side must be blue; the opposite side must be red. - (c) The floor of the cage area must be padded with ensolite or another similar closed-cell foam, with at least a 1-inch layer of foam padding, with a top covering of canvas, duck, or similar material tightly stretched and laced to the platform of the cage.
-Material that tends to gather in lumps or ridges must not be used. - (d) The platform of the cage must not be more than 4 feet above the floor of the building and must have suitable steps for use by the contestants and officials.
+- (a) The ring canvas must be no smaller than 18 feet wide and no larger than 32 feet across - (b) Two sides opposite of each other must have a designated color.
+One side must be blue; the opposite side must be red. - (c) The floor of the ring area must be padded with ensolite or another similar closed-cell foam, with at least a 1-inch layer of foam padding, with a top covering of canvas, duck, or similar material tightly stretched and laced to the platform of the ring.
+Material that tends to gather in lumps or ridges must not be used. - (d) The platform of the ring must not be more than 4 feet above the floor of the building and must have suitable steps for use by the contestants and officials.

-- (e) Cage posts must be made of metal, not more than 6 inches in diameter, extending from the floor of the building to 5 to 7 feet above the floor of the cage, and must be properly padded in a manner approved by the department. - (f) The fencing used to enclose the cage must be made of a material that will prevent a contestant from falling out or breaking through the cage onto the floor of the building or onto spectators. - (g) Any metal portion on the interior of the cage must be covered and padded in a manner approved by the department and must not be abrasive to the contestants. - (h) The cage must have a minimum of 1 entrance.
-The entrance must be padded or covered so that there is not exposed metal on the interior of the cage. - (i) There must not be any obstruction on any part of the cage surrounding the area in which the contestants are competing. - (j) Any metal parts used to enforce the cage wall must be positioned as to not interfere with the safety of the contestants. - (k) There must be an area of at least 4 feet between the cage and the first row of public seating that allows freedom of movement of contest officials and department personnel. - (2) The area immediately surrounding the cage is subject to the control of the department.
+- (e) Ring posts must be made of metal, not more than 6 inches in diameter, extending from the floor of the building to 5 to 7 feet above the floor of the ring, and shall be properly padded in a manner approved by the department. - (f) The fencing used to enclose the ring must be made of a material that will prevent a contestant from falling out or breaking through the ring onto the floor of the building or onto spectators. - (g) Any metal portion on the interior of the ring must be covered and padded in a manner approved by the department and must not be abrasive to the contestants. - (h) The ring must have a minimum of 1 entrance.
+The entrance must be padded or covered so that there is not exposed metal on the interior of the ring. - (i) There must not be any obstruction on any part of the ring surrounding the area in which the contestants are competing. - (j) Any metal parts used to enforce the ring wall must be positioned as to not interfere with the safety of the contestants. - (k) There must be an area of at least 4 feet between the ring and the first row of public seating that allows freedom of movement of contest officials and department personnel. - (2) The area immediately surrounding the ring is subject to the control of the department.
 Event security staff shall control access.
-The seating around the apron of the cage must not be sold.
-An area for credentialed media personnel may be allowed with the approval of the department. - (3) There must be adequate space provided in each contestant's corner for seconds to sit during a round. - (4) The department may request a promoter of a mixed martial arts event or contest to place at least 2 video screens that meet the approval of the department, which will allow patrons to view action inside the cage.
+The seating around the apron of the ring must not be sold.
+An area for credentialed media personnel may be allowed with the approval of the department. - (3) There must be adequate space provided in each contestant's corner for seconds to sit during a round. - (4) The department may request a promoter of a mixed martial arts event or contest to place at least 2 video screens that meet the approval of the department, which will allow patrons to view action inside the ring. - R 339.205b Seats provided to commission member and 1 guest at contest or event.
+Rule 205b.
+(1) For purposes of section 47(3) of the act, MCL 338.3647, a promoter shall provide each commission member at a contest or event a seat in the first or second row from the ring or cage. - (2) A promoter shall provide 1 seat, that is not necessarily in the first or second row from the ring or cage, to 1 guest of a commission member who is in attendance at the contest or event. - (3) A commission member shall not provide his or her designated seat or designated guest seat to any other person.